-What You Need to Know About Apple’s Upcoming iOS 14 Changes
+What You Need to Know About Apple’s iOS 14 Changes

-Apple has announced changes to iOS 14 that will be released in the Spring of 2021, for the rollout of their App Tracking Transparency (ATT) policy.
-This will impact how apps on Apple devices receive data.
-Specifically, the company will make tracking the Identifiers for Advertisers (IDFA) opt-in for users, and Apple will start to require all App Store apps to display a message to users on iOS 14 devices in accordance with the ATT policy.
+Apple’s iOS 14 changes involve the rollout of their App Tracking Transparency (ATT) policy.
+This impacts how apps on Apple devices receive data.
+Specifically, the company is making tracking the Identifiers for Advertisers (IDFA) opt-in for users, and Apple now requires all App Store apps to display a message to users on iOS 14 devices in accordance with its new ATT policy.
 Apple is making the IDFA change as user privacy on the Internet is becoming an increasingly widespread concern.

-iPhone users will be able to select which apps have access to their data.
+iPhone users can now select which apps have access to their data.
 For example, a user may turn off data for CBS and Instagram, but permit Uber, Waze and The Weather Channel apps because they want to allow those apps to have their location data in order to show relevant directions and weather information for their area.

 As users opt-out of tracking IDFA, this may result in less knowledge about iPhone users’ online habits and can potentially make digital advertising less effective.
 So, what does this mean for advertisers and digital marketing?